vitalets/global-cache/examples/auth-via-api/README.md

-# Authentication via API Request with Global Storage
+# Authentication via API Request with Global Cache

 This example demonstrates how to implement authentication via API Request and cache it in the global globalCache.